moseschmiedel/bachelor-thesis/text/thesis.typ

 system would be #text_qty(1303, "h") or 54.3 days.

 = Future Works
-As stated in the goal of this thesis a localization system based on RSSI measurements for LoRa was implemented and evaluated.
+As stated in the goal of this thesis, a localization system based on RSSI measurements for LoRa was implemented and evaluated.
 The implementation presented the design decision necessary for building a localization system.
-These included for example the importance of communicating the reception of a packet sent by an anchor node and the benefits of triggering the localization by a packet sent by an end node.
+These included for example, the importance of communicating the reception of a packet sent by an anchor node and the benefits of triggering the localization by a packet sent by an end node.

-The evaluation of this localization system showed that the possibility to fit models for distance estimation based on RSSI exists but refinement has to be done to use the distance estimation models for position estimation.
+The evaluation of this localization system showed that the possibility to fit models for distance estimation based on RSSI exists, but refinement has to be done to use the distance estimation models for position estimation.

-These refinements could not be explored as part of this work but some clues from the evaluation allow to draw some assumptions where those refinements would likely be most impactful.
+These refinements could not be explored as part of this work, but some clues from the evaluation allow to draw some assumptions, where those refinements would likely have the most impact.

 #v(.4em)
 The first refinement that should be considered is the repeatability of the distance estimation.
 This could